 However, if your treating doctors choose to charge more than the MBS fee, you may have to pay the gap amount as an out-of-pocket cost.
 Read more about how Medibank’s GapCover scheme can help reduce some of these out-of-pocket costs.

 Also, keep in mind that some private hospitals charge an emergency department facility fee.
-Because this is generally a fee that the hospital charges an outpatient, it isn’t usually covered by private health hospital insurance.
+Because this is an outpatient fee, it isn’t usually covered by private health hospital insurance.